 - A network retail pharmacy.

-- A pharmacy that is not in the plan's network.
+A pharmacy that is not in the plan's network.
 We cover prescriptions filled at out-of-network pharmacies in only limited situations.
-Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

-- The plan's mail-order pharmacy.
+Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-ofnetwork pharmacy. - The plan's mail-order pharmacy.

-For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Pharmacy Directory.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Pharmacy Directory at www.eternalHealth.com.